pietmas/mini-projects/RAG chatbot/README.md

   - Chunk the documents (e.g., into 1,000-character sections) for better retrieval.

 - **Vector Store with FAISS**
-  - Embed document chunks using a pretrained embedding model (e.g., `sentence-transformers/all-MiniLM-L6-v2`).
+  - Embed document chunks using a pretrained embedding model (`sentence-transformers/all-MiniLM-L6-v2`).
   - Store embeddings in a FAISS index for fast approximate nearest neighbor (ANN) searches.

 - **Open-Source LLM Integration**